A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Overview

 \subsection{Studied Linux Distributions}

 There are many package management tools for Linux, such as RPM for Red Had-based distributions and DEB for Debian-based distributions.
-Considering RPM has become one of the recognized standards in Linux distributions~\cite{ewing1996rpm}, we rank Linux distributions under RPM based on developers' interests~\cite{web:popularity} and select the top three from them, including Fedora, CentOS, and OpenEuler.
-These Linux are widely used general-purpose distributions.
-To provide broader coverage of Linux across different scenarios, we also include two distributions tailored for specific cases: Anolis~\cite{losos2009anolis} and OpenCloudOS~\cite{web:opencloudos}.
-Anolis focuses on enterprise-level applications and is a popular choice for data centers.
-OpenCloudOS is designed for cloud computing environments and is suitable for cloud service providers.
-Table \ref{tab:linux_os} shows the studied Linux distributions and their versions.
+Since RPM has become one of the recognized standards in Linux distributions~\cite{ewing1996rpm}, we rank RPM-based distributions according to developers' interests~\cite{web:popularity} and select the two most popular open-source distributions, \ie Fedora and CentOS.
+They are widely used general-purpose distributions.
+To provide broader coverage of Linux across different scenarios, we include another three distributions tailored for specific cases, \ie OpenEuler~\cite{zhou2022openeuler}, Anolis~\cite{losos2009anolis} and OpenCloudOS~\cite{web:opencloudos}.
+OpenEuler is optimized for cloud and edge computing and is suitable for industry-specific applications.
+Anolis focus on enterprise-level applications and is a popular choice for data centers.
+OpenCloudOS is designed for could computing environments and is suitable for cloud service providers.
+Additionally, they are all representative distributions from different companies.
+Table \ref{tab:linux_os} shows the studied Linux distributions and their versions in our study.
 We obtained package and group information for each distribution from official or widely available mirrors.